RobinLinus/treecoin/docs/state-tree.md

 Since transactions are merkled within a block, we can address them canonically by their path in the transactions tree.

 ### Transaction Output Index
-The id of an output of an transaction consists of:
+The id of an output of a transaction consists of:
 - block index
 - transaction index
 - output index

 ### Properties
+- Bit representation of an identifier corresponds to a path in the state tree and therefore to a unique inclusion proof (of logarithmic size).
-- Data identifiers are 64 bit numbers:
+- Identifiers are 64 bit numbers:
   - block index: 39 bit ( enough for 12 billion blocks )
   - tx index: 17 bit ( enough for 100 000 tx / block )
   - output index: 8 bit ( enough for 256 outputs / tx )